aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 #### How to remove the ASEA deployed rsyslog servers?

 Once you confirm the rsyslog servers deployed from ASEA are no longer in use, you can delete them by running the following command from the migration tool to flag the rsyslog to be deleted and then run the LZA pipeline.
-They will be deleted in the ImportStage of the pipeline.
+They will be deleted in the `ImportAseaResources` stage of the pipeline.

 ```
 yarn run post-migration remove-rsyslog
 ```

 ### Third-Party firewalls
 Third-Party firewall appliances (such as FortiGate) can be deployed by ASEA and once deployed and configured their lifecycle are managed outside of the accelerator (i.e. patching and configuration changes are handled directly through the appliance UI or CLI).

 During the upgrade, the existing deployed resources are not modified and remain in the original ASEA CloudFormation stacks.
 The firewalls can continue to be managed as before (i.e. outside the accelerator) and no other actions are needed in relation to the upgrade.